michaelablanchfield/michaelablanchfield.github.io/bio.md

 				<br>

-				3. Recreated a short cinematic scene from Netflix’s Castlevania (2017) into 3D using the Unity3D engine in 2021 as an individual project.
+				3. Recreated a short cinematic scene from Netflix’s <i>Castlevania</i> (2017) into 3D using the Unity3D engine in 2021 as an individual project.
 Enviromental asset meshes and Dracula himself were modelled via Sketchup and Adobe 3ds Max.
 This assignment received a grade of 81%.

 				<br><iframe width="560" height="315" src="https://www.youtube.com/embed/9G4k8DBzBNg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>